zanedr/front-end-submissions-public/1610/mod-4/jet-fuel/Bekah-Buss-JetFuel.md

 ## Completion

 #### Were you able to complete the base functionality?
-* No - We are still working on sort functionality and making the link shareable.
+* No - We are still working on sort functionality and visits

 #### Which extensions, if any, did you complete?